markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

     ```

 1. Tap __Run__ again
 1. Tap to download and review the generated rendition.
-Note its' dimensions and how the contrast and brightness have been increased in comparison to the defaul rendition.
+Note its' dimensions and how the contrast and brightness have been increased in comparison to the default rendition.

     ![Parameterized PNG rendition](./assets/worker/parameterized-rendition.png)